 Williams then repeated the same lie during his broadcast on Friday evening, January 30th, which included a film clip of the standing ovation Terpak received at the game.

 The response from the soldiers, who knew the truth about the incident in Iraq, immediately began to flood William’s Nightly News Facebook page.
 Some accused him of lying about the event in order to steal the valor from others.
-As it would be shown, Williams was never on the copter that crashed landed.
+As it would be shown, Williams was never on the helicopter that crashed landed.
 He was in the one that was behind it.
 The one that landed safely.

 Lance Reynolds, who was the flight engineer on the Chinook that was hit, wrote on NBC’s Facebook page, “Sorry dude, I don’t remember you being on my aircraft.
 I do remember you walking up about an hour after we had landed to ask me what had happened.”